What is Debtors vs. Creditors?

 The debtor/creditor relation is that the creditor is contractually owed compensation for products, services, or capital provided.

-Common examples of creditors consist of:
+Common examples of creditors consist of the following types.

 - Corporate Banks